Ricorito/ReactWeatherApp_TypeScript/README.md

 ## Warning

-<br/>You have to create your own API key and make a .env file, or just replace the dotenv link with your API key.
+### You have to create your own API key and make a .env file, or just replace the dotenv link with your API key. <br/>
 https://openweathermap.org/api
 ---